Text 'WIN' to 22222

 Does Illinois Have Good Samaritan Laws?

-In general, in order to use the Good Samaritan law as a defense to negligence, there are four elements that must be met.
+In general, in order to use the Illinois Good Samaritan law as a defense to negligence, there are four elements that must be met.
 First, any assistance provided must be given as a result of an emergency.
 Second, the emergency that necessitated the care can’t be caused by the Good Samaritan.
 Third, the emergency services provided by the Good Samaritan can’t be given in a grossly negligent manner.
 Finally, if it’s possible to obtain permission from the accident victim, the victim must have given permission for the rescue.
 This may involve calming the person down before asking if he or she needs assistance.

 Unlicensed people can be protected by the act depending on what action they are performing.
 A person who provides aid to a choking victim utilizes an AED, or provides instruction to others via phone may have immunity.
 Any person, licensed or not, who is certified in first aid and renders care outside the hospital setting may also claim immunity.
 Illinois courts have analyzed the immunity of the unlicensed Good Samaritan, finding them immune if the care was not provided as part of a comprehensive plan and not in connection with the commercial venture, but rather provided purely as a Good Samaritan.

 One location where a licensed provider is most likely immune from liability is on an airplane in-flight.
 The federal government, in recognition of a large number of in-flight medical emergencies, enacted the Aviation Medical Assistance Act of 19988 (AMAA).
 Under the AMAA, medically qualified individuals responding to an emergency cannot be held liable for acts or omissions made while providing care during an in-flight emergency, absent gross negligence or willful misconduct.
-While there are some caveats and some provisions for the continued liability of the air carrier, the AMAA is an attempt to encourage health care professionals to assist, without fear of being sued down the road.
+While there are some caveats and some provisions for the continued liability of the air carrier, the AMAA is an attempt to encourage healthcare professionals to assist, without fear of being sued down the road.

 About Harvey L. Walner & Associates